NetApp/netapp-dataops-toolkit/netapp_dataops_traditional/README.md

     print_output: bool = False       # Denotes whether or not to print messages to the console during execution.
     cluster_name: str = None,        # Non default cluster name, same credentials as the default credentials should be used
     svm_name: str = None,            # Non default svm name, same credentials as the default credentials should be used
-    mountpoint: str = None,          # Mount point where volume is locally mounted.
-If specified volume will be unmounted (optional).
     delete_mirror: bool = False,     # release snapmirror on source volume/delete snapmirror relation on destination volume
     delete_non_clone: bool = False,  # Enable deletion of non clone volume (extra step not to incedently delete important volume)
     print_output: bool = False       # Denotes whether or not to print messages to the console during execution.